agbrs/agb/book/src/articles/backgrounds.md

 tiles.fill_with(&background::BEACH);
 ```

-The same note from before still applies.
-You must still show `tiles` to
-actually see the background on screen.
+Note that if you run either approach, you still won't get anything showing on screen until you show the background on the frame, which we'll do in the next section.

 # Showing a background on the screen